-STANDARDS Perimeter Center Count 2 per curb cut Max.
+STANDARDS Perimeter Center

+Count 2 per curb cut Max.

 Sign Face Area 6 sq. ft.
 Max.

-Supports Shall be monument style on base of same material as sign Illumination Types direct; indirect; shadow/halo Recommend allowing internal box lighting EMC 50% of total sign face area may be EMC Max. signs this small will generally be too small lettering which correspond with the allow Height (above grade) 4 ft.
-Max. types.
-If the intent is to avoid glowing rethen limit the lighting to the graphics on ing - lettering on nall for the types of wed illumination ectangles of light, nly (background behind the lettering/graphics to be opaque/not lighted)
+Supports Shall be monument style on base of same material as sign

+Illumination Types direct; indirect; shadow/halo Recommend allowing internal box lighting

+EMC 50% of total sign face area may be EMC Max. signs this small will generally be too sm lettering which correspond with the allo types.
+If the intent is to avoid glowing r then limit the lighting to the graphics to be one

+Height (above grade) 4 ft.
+Max.

+all for the types of ed illumination ectangles of light, y (background behind the lettering/graphics to be opaque/not lighted)